-Policies, publications and protocols
+Policies, Publications and Protocols

-· Equality Action Plan: In June 2022, The Bar of Ireland launched its first Equality Action Plan in an effort to address the challenges faced by underrepresented, disadvantaged and minority groups in pursuing a career at the Bar.
+In June 2022, The Bar of Ireland launched its first Equality Action Plan in an effort to address the challenges faced by underrepresented, disadvantaged and minority groups in pursuing a career at the Bar.
 Areas of focus include, among others, gender, race and ethnicity, sexual orientation, disability, and socio-economic background.

 The overarching objectives of the plan are:

 - To enhance public awareness of a positive equality, diversity and inclusion culture at the Bar

 - To introduce and embed diversity awareness training at the Bar

 - To support fair and equitable practice development and career progression opportunities